PyConPL/Book/2015/presentations/Business logic with PostgreSQL and Python/text.md

 As you may see above example is going to return JSON object.
 For instance such a data can be returned directly to a browser without post processing (if you're writing web application).

-To demonstarte you how to call above function from Python please use below example.
+To demonstarte you how to call above function from Python please use following example.

     import psycopg2
     import psycopg2.extras